Disruptions: Stories: Reception

+Interviewer SACHA PFEIFFER: "Steven, I used the word strange to describe your view of the world...I'm wondering what word you would use?"

+STEVEN MILLHAUSER: "I think 'strange' is actually fair enough, so long as it's also clear that my stories are filled with deliberately precise, so-called realistic details.
+I like beginning, as a rule, in the real world and then veering off in the direction that some would call strange or fantastic." - NPR interview, August 2, 2023.

 Critiquing Disruptions in the Los Angeles Review of Books (LARB), Kevin Koczwara regards the stories as "suburban fairy tales" which "inhabit a relatable world but delve into something far deeper and more sinister."
-In an interview with Steven Millhauser that accompanies the review, Koczwara compared the collection favorably to the works of John Cheever, particularly " Swimmer" (1964).
+In an interview with Steven Millhauser that accompanies the review, Koczwara compared the collection favorably to the works of John Cheever, particularly "Swimmer" (1964).

 Reviewer Josh Cook at the LARB examines Steven Millhauser's designation as a notable literary stylist.
 Cook praises the author for fidelity to "clarity" and "sentences [that] are fluid and usually uncomplicated, free of digression and the compounded clauses..."
 Cook registers this caveat:

 Millhauser knows that with any craft, there is a danger in the miniature, concocting the joke no one understands, the allusion that no one comprehends, or the layers of meaning only gleaned by a studied few.